 Tapas" is probably one of the most internationally known words in the Spanish vocabulary.
 Madrid and its community are ideal to taste them, traditional or modern, visiting one or several places in another of the national traditions: "tapas".
 Here are several tapas areas.

-Cheese, anchovies, olives, ham, Madrid tripe, spicy potatoes or fried calamari are some typical tapas, usually served with beer, wine or vermouth.
-Ideal for lunch between meals, or, tapa after tapa, we can finish eating or dining.
+Cheese, anchovies, olives, ham, callos madrileños, patatas bravas or calamares a la romana are some of the typical tapas that are usually served with beer, wine or vermouth.
+It is ideal for lunch between meals, or, tapa after tapa, we can end up having lunch or dinner.

 The downtown area and its historic center will allow you to immerse yourself in tapas bars with more than 100 years of history.
 The area of Sol, the Plaza Mayor and its surrounding streets, the Madrid de los Austrias, are some of the areas where you can have a wine or a beer accompanied by a good tapa.